niplav/site/microfiction.md

 > Paradises, peacocks, peaches & palimpsests!
 Prussians, prowlers plus plumous penguins, priestess parks principles—priceless.

+> STOW TRAY TABLE DURING TAXI, TAKE-OFF AND LANDING,
+> RECLAMATIONS ACCRUE<!--TODO: ATTRACT?-->, JACKALS WITH KATARACTS PACT
+> ON A LIGHT GREY BACKGROUND, RECLAMATION WITH TACT
+> FOR THE LEAST PARAKEET KHAN WITH SOME STANDING
+> *KAZAKHSTAN: IMPACT*; EXTRACT THE LEADING BLAND BRAND

+### The Arbitrary and The Open Sky

+(not mysticism)

+#### The Arbitrary

+There is no best programming language for Solomonoff Induction.
+Grue.
+A rock implements every possible finite-state automaton.
+Are you an anti-inductor in an inductive universe?
+Are you an inductor in an anti-inductive universe?
+Choice of axioms.

+Uncommon priors require origin disputes.
+What do you say during an origin dispute?
+Dust theory.
+No natural measure in Tegmark IV.
+Where was your mind before you were created in motion.
+Future Tuesday Indifference.
+Quinean underdetermination.
+Infinite theories fit the same data.

+#### The Open Sky

+Feeling in the dark for the first rung up Wittgenstein's ladder.
+> There are more things in heaven and earth, Horatio, than are dreamt of in your philosophy.

+Science is only 500 years old, philosophy 2500.
+Is that really enough to find the correct starting point?
+Bostrom on the Cosmic Host, Cosmic Norms.
+But further than that.

+At some point someone came up with the concept "concept".
+Human minds were not made by evolution to accurately capture reality.
+Apophatic theology for everything, to get out of the local maximum.

+Things like acausal trade, evidential cooperation in large worlds.
+But further than that.
+Crucial considerations.
+Further than that.
+We might simply have missed the basic constituents of reality.
+Neither math, nor computation, nor matter, or consciousness, nor gods, nor emptiness, or morality.
+Something new.

+'Heat' wasn't motion until kinetic theory.
+'Space' wasn't curved until general relativity.

+[Some Unattractive Meta-Ethical Positions, Free to a Good Home (Cosma Shalizi, 2024)](http://bactra.org/notebooks/some-meta-ethical-positions.html), but further than that.
+[Zombie is to Human as Human is to XXX?
+(Eric Schwitzgebel, 2025)](https://schwitzsplinters.blogspot.com/2025/02/zombie-is-to-human-as-human-is-to-xxx_26.html), but further than that.

+X, Not X, Neither X nor Not X, Neither X nor Not X nor (Neither X nor Not X), and so on.
+Ontological cluelessness.
+Our basic understanding just isn't there yet.
+We're barking up the wrong tree.
+In the wrong forest.
+In the wrong biome.

 ----

 > Now hips, a black hole to surround